spooky-nebula/NovelScript/README.md

 # NovelScript-Engine

-This is my attempt of making a javascript visual novel engine
+This is my attempt of making a javascript visual novel engine.

 Now let's get _This_ straight: